quantumlib/Cirq/dev_tools/pr_monitor/README.md

-# PR Moniter bot
+# PR monitor bot

-The pr moniter bot continuously watches a github repository for PRs labelled with the 'automerge' label.
+The pr monitor bot continuously watches a github repository for PRs labelled with the 'automerge' label.
 When it sees such a PR it will mark it by labelling it with the 'front_of_queue_automerge' label.
 While there is an 'front_of_queue_automerge' labelled PR, the script will not label any other PRs with 'front_of_queue_automerge'.